User0332/PogScript/README.md

 **You are free to make contributions or suggestions -- just submit a pull request!**

-To use the compiler, download the latest tested release or the pre-release from the [Releases](https://github.com/User0332/PogScript/releases) tab.
+To use the compiler, download the latest tested release or pre-release from the [Releases](https://github.com/User0332/PogScript/releases) tab.

 To view command line options, type ```pogc2 -h```